rasmusab/officialcocktails/officialcocktails.com/content/cocktails/cosmopolitan.md

 ![](/cocktail-images/cosmopolitan.jpeg)

-## Directions for how to make a Cosmopolitan
+## Directions for how to make the Cosmopolitan

 # Steps to make a Cosmopolitan drink: